Yendegaia National Park

-Yendegaia National Park is located in Tierra del Fuego in the Magallanes y la Antártica Chilena Region of Chile and contains 150612 ha of mountainous terrain and Valdivian temperate rain forest.
-It borders the Alberto de Agostini National Park and Tierra del Fuego National Park.
+Yendegaia National Park is in Tierra del Fuego in the Magallanes y la Antártica Chilena Region of Chile and contains 150612 ha of mountainous terrain and Valdivian temperate rain forest.
+It borders the Alberto de Agostini National Park,inside the Cape Horn Biosphere Reserve, and Tierra del Fuego National Park.

 Origin

 Yendegaia National Park is the result of public-private collaboration between the Government of Chile and the Yendegaia Foundation, a branch of the conservation project run by Douglas and Kris Tompkins.

 The park was first conceived in 2011 and was one of many projects created to celebrate the Bicentennial of Chile.
-It is made up of 111832 ha of state owned land and 38780 ha of the privately owned Estancia Yendegaia, which used to belong to the Tompkins’ foundation of the same name, that gave the lands to the State of Chile in 2013 to create the National Park.
+It is made up of 111832 ha of state owned land and 38780 ha of the privately owned Estancia Yendegaia, which used to belong to the Tompkins' foundation of the same name, that gave the lands to the State of Chile in 2013 to create the National Park.

-Yendegaia's location on the border of Argentina's Tierra del Fuego National Park has allowed the creation of an International Union for Conservation of Nature trans-border park or “Peace Park”.
+Yendegaia's location on the border of Argentina's Tierra del Fuego National Park has allowed the creation of an International Union for Conservation of Nature trans-border park or "Peace Park".